2016 Summer Teacher Experience Program, Utilizing Physics/Engineering (STEP-UP)

 Sponsored by the Georgia Tech School of Electrical and Computer Engineering (ECE) to provide an eight-week research experience to metro Atlanta high school physics/math teachers.

-The program has been serving local physics/math teachers for years and was established in 2004 with funds from the National Science Foundation, Research Experience for Teachers program.
+The program has been serving local physics/engineering teachers for years and was established in 2004 with funds from the National Science Foundation, Research Experience for Teachers program.
 Participants are expected to fully attend all components of the program.
 A summer stipend of $6,000 will be provided to each participant.
-Enrollment in this program is limited to a maximum of 6 physics/math teachers from metro Atlanta area high schools.
+Enrollment in this program is limited to a maximum of 6 physics/engineering teachers from metro Atlanta area high schools.
 Participants get unique opportunities to:

 - work in state-of-the-art research laboratories;